MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 `Reset-ADFSAccountLockout user@contoso.com -Location Unknown`

-## Event Logging & User Activity Information for AD FS Extranet Lockout
+## Event logging & user activity information for AD FS extranet lockout

+The following sections describe how to monitor event logging, user account activity, and lockouts.

 ### Connect Health

 The recommended way to monitor user account activity is through Connect Health.
 Connect Health generates downloadable reporting on Risky IPs and bad password attempts.
-Each item in the Risky IP report shows aggregated information about failed AD FS sign in activities that exceed designated threshold.
-Email notifications can be set to alert administrators with customizable email settings when failed AD FS sig in activities occurs.
-For more information and setup instructions, see [Connect Health documentation](/azure/active-directory/hybrid/how-to-connect-health-adfs).
+Each item in the Risky IP report shows aggregated information about failed AD FS sign-in activities that exceed designated threshold.
+Email notifications can be set to alert administrators with customizable email settings when failed AD FS sign-in activities occur.
+For more information and setup instructions, see [Monitor AD FS using Azure AD Connect Health](/azure/active-directory/hybrid/how-to-connect-health-adfs).

 ### AD FS Extranet Smart Lockout events

 > [!NOTE]
-> Troubleshoot ESL with the [AD FS Help Extranet Lockout troubleshooting guide](https://adfshelp.microsoft.com/TroubleshootingGuides/Workflow/a73d5843-9939-4c03-80a1-adcbbf3ccec8).
+> Tto troubleshoot ESL, see [Mitigating password spray attacks and account lockouts](https://adfshelp.microsoft.com/TroubleshootingGuides/Workflow/a73d5843-9939-4c03-80a1-adcbbf3ccec8).

 For Extranet Smart Lockout events to be written, ESL must be enabled in **Log-Only** or **Enforce** mode, and AD FS security auditing must be enabled.
 AD FS writes extranet lockout events to the security audit log when: